SamuelX10/Sketchware-Pro/README.md

 Want to chat with us, discuss changes, or just hang out?
 We have a Discord server just for that.

 [![Join our Discord server!](https://invidget.switchblade.xyz/kq39yhT4rX)](http://discord.gg/kq39yhT4rX)

+## Installation

+Getting started with Sketchware Pro is simple:

+1. Download the latest APK from the [Releases page](https://github.com/Sketchware-Pro/Sketchware-Pro/releases).
+2. On your Android device, enable **Install from Unknown Sources** in settings if needed.
+3. Install the APK.
+4. Open Sketchware Pro and start building your projects!

+---

+## FAQ

+**Q: The app doesn’t install.
+What should I do?**
+A: Make sure you uninstall the original Sketchware app first, then install Sketchware Pro.

+**Q: Where are my projects stored?**
+A: Check the folder `/storage/emulated/0/Sketchware/`.

+**Q: Can I use Sketchware Pro without internet?**
+A: Yes, you can build and run projects offline, but some features (like templates or assets) may require internet.

+---

 ## Disclaimer